Sunday hunting is prohibited on all State Forest property More Info

 How does a Forest Stewardship Plan work?

 The Delaware Department of Agriculture’s Forest Service will provide for a trained forester to visit your land and discuss your management objectives.
-Many landowners have several objectives, such as enhancing wildlife or riparian habitat or producing timber.
-After your objectives are discussed and understood, the Delaware Forest Service forester will prepare your Forest Stewardship Plan.
-As the landowner, you must understand and approve the plan that is prepared by the Forest Service.
+Many landowners have several goals, such as enhancing wildlife or riparian habitat or producing timber.
+After discussing and understanding your objectives, the Delaware Forest Service forester will prepare your Forest Stewardship Plan.
+As the landowner, you must understand and approve the plan prepared by the Forest Service.

 What happens after I get a Forest Stewardship Plan?